 Craigslist & Other Classified Ad Phrases Alternative Meaning Humor

 Why do we dance around the obvious when it comes to classified ads?
 I was looking through some Craigslist ads the other day and had a moment of pontification while embracing the absurd code-talk.
 When someone includes this phrase, it generally has an alternate meaning that they don’t really want to say.
 But wouldn’t it be great if everyone said what they really wanted to?
-Here’s a few examples of what you might see:
+Being a Craigslist power user, I’ve learned how to decode the lingo:

 AS IS = This piece of crap is not functional and you sure as hell aren’t returning it if you’re crazy enough to buy it and I won’t be held legally liable if it blows up in your face because I remember this Matlock episode where this guy did and Matlock was able to get him off the hook.